FXTD-ODYSSEY/Mini-Maya/readme.md

 # Mini Maya

-The minimum size maya that it support standlone console and save maya scene files.
+The minimum size maya that it support standalone console and save maya scene files.

 Well,it still take 350M around.